tmli3b3rm4n/psql_sparkify/README.md

 * Load the virtual environment and run pip install -r requirements.txt

 * Run ./etl_exec.sh.
-This script will drop the existing tables in the schema and then recreate them.
-From there the python application will populate the tables with the data from the data/ directory.
+This script will drop the existing tables in the DB and then recreate them.
+From there the python application will execute the ETL pipeline on the data in the data directory.

 #### Additional Steps